nazarsarkisjan/nazarsarkisjan/README.md

 ---

 - Q: Why is your profile so empty? 👀
-- A: `This is because majority of my projects are privated, I have some idea's I think are super awesome and would like to flush them more out before I go public with them!`
+- A: `This is because majority of my projects are unfortunately private, I have some idea's I think are super awesome and would like to flush them more out before I go public with them!`

 - Q: What does your username "kubiku" mean? 🤔
 - A: `This is a branding name I came up with for my music artist account and how I go by online.`